oliviayliu/jobfit-analyser/README.md

 # 🎯 JobFit Analyser

-An AI-powered job fit analyser that gives you an honest assessment of any job — plus a tailored CV, cover letter, and LinkedIn outreach message — all based on your personal profile, interests, and career goals.
+An AI-powered job fit analyser that gives you an honest assessment of any job, plus a tailored CV, cover letter, and LinkedIn outreach message - ALL based on your personal profile, interests, and career goals.

-Built by [Olivia Y. Liu](https://www.linkedin.com/in/oliviayliu/) · Powered by Claude (Anthropic)
+Built by [Olivia Y. Liu](https://www.linkedin.com/in/oliviayliu/) · Powered by Claude

 ---